solo-io/gloo/projects/clusteringress/README.md

 Alternatively, you can download the CLI directly via the github releases page.

-Next, add Gloo Edge to your path with:
+Next, add k8sgateway to your path with:

 ##### Linux/MacOS